CodeInTheSkies/Mining-CTAs-in-common-cancers/README.md

 From this main lung cancer link, choose the "clinical data" sub-tab and then choose "TMB(nonsynomymous)" and "Tumor Type" columns only.
 Deselect all else.
 Then download using the "down arrow" button below the "custom selection" button near the left of the bottom search bar (it should look like a cloud).
 This will download a tsv table as a separate, small-size text file with a few relevant clinical columns.

+### The analysis
+The analysis involves significant data wrangling to systematically clean and match clinical data for each patient sample, and then bin the cancer samples according to predefined normal and cancer groups including groups based on TMB ranges.
+Z-scoring for the heatmaps are done for the whole final matrix (just before plotting the heatmap), instead of the usual practice of row-wise z-scoring.
+Full-matrix z-scoring is advantageous in bringing the most interesting CTAs to the top based on their absolute expression values.
+Cancer and normal expressions can be compared s in a given heatmap).

+For certain cancers, we may need to do things a bit differently, as for some cancers such as breast, we may need to further divide the patients into subgroups (breast cancer subtypes).
+So, we use clinical data accordingly to divide into subgroups as needed, depending on the type of cancer being analyzed.

+This code is designed such that we can do multiple cancers all in one go, using minor modifications.